chrisbarrett/skeletor.el/README.md

     Project: Capture Battle-Cat
     Author: Skeletor

-The variable `skel-global-replacements` defines the replacements available in all project templates, and each template may declare its own special replacements.
+The variable `skel-global-substitutions` defines the substitutions available in all project templates, and each template may declare its own special substitutions.

 ### Embedded Elisp